Police Officer Questions For Car Accident Victims

 - Do you need a ride home or need medical assistance?

 They may also ask you for your contact and insurance information.
 According to the Centers for Disease Control and Prevention (CDC), car accident injuries can be expensive to treat, and insurance is often needed to handle victim injuries in such cases.
 In 2012 alone, injuries caused by traffic accidents caused a total amount of $18 billion worth of lifetime medical costs.
-If the at-fault driver is uninsured, you may have to pursue other routes to obtain compensation for your injuries.
+If the at-fault driver is uninsured, you may have to pursue other routes to obtain compensation for your car accident injuries.

 Officers should refrain from asking leading questions or accusing anyone of anything.
 However, keep in mind that an officer will most likely file an accident report and may even testify in court regarding your case if needed.
 They may issue citations or tickets if victims or those involved in the accident broke any laws.
+For more help contact our Fort Lauderdale personal injury lawyer.

 The police officer may also help guide people away from the accident scene, take statements, gather evidence from the scene, conduct sobriety tests, close off sections of the road, and notify emergency contacts about the accident, if necessary.